 Trustees, who are not officers of the Fund, are compensated for duties performed for, or on behalf of, the Board of Trustees.
 Fees paid to Trustees are for duties performed as a Trustee as well as duties performed as a director of BGI and BGHI.
-For 2013, each such Trustee received an annual fee of \$33,000 and a fee of \$1,500 for each meeting of the Board of Trustees attended in person and \$1,000 for each meeting of the Board of Trustees attended by telephone or Board committee attended in person.
-The Independent Board Chairperson received an annual fee of \$33,000.
+For the first half of 2014, each such Trustee received an annual fee of \$35,000 and a fee of \$1,500 for each meeting of the Board of Trustees attended in person and \$1,000 for each meeting of the Board of Trustees attended by telephone or Board committee attended in person.
+The Independent Board Chairperson received an annual fee of \$35,000.
 The chairpersons of the Compensation and Governance & Nomination Committees received an annual fee of \$4,000 and the chair of the Audit Committee received an annual fee of \$10,000.
-Trustees are entitled to be reimbursed for reasonable travel expenses and other expenses incurred by them in attending meetings of the Board of Trustees or meetings of committees thereof.
+Based on a market benchmarking study performed by Meridian during 2014, annual independent trustee compensation changed effective July 1, 2014 as follows: